How do I know if my cat is pregnant?

 Typically, cats will have between four and six kittens in a litter and your vet should be able to confirm the actual number using an ultrasound or x-ray long before she gives birth.

-• If you’ve got an expectant furry friend on your hands or you’re about to adopt or rescue a kitten from a pregnant cat, get a quote for cat insurance at Purely Pets and make sure your new arrival is covered from as early as 8 weeks old.
+If you are expecting a kitten, get a quote for cat insurance at Purely Pets and make sure your new arrival is covered from as early as 8 weeks old.

 Pet Insurance Quote